stardusteight-d4c/instagram-clone/README.md

 const db = getFirestore(app);
 ```
 <br />
-<li type="square"><strong>Add Data</strong> - Cloud Firestore stores data in Documents that are stored in Collections.
+<li><strong>Add Data</strong> - Cloud Firestore stores data in Documents that are stored in Collections.
 Cloud Firestore implicitly creates collections and documents the first time you add data to the document.
 It is not necessary to create collections or documents explicitly.
 Create a new collection and document using the following sample code.</li> <br />

 ```jsx
 // components/Modal.jsx